Munich: Postwar

-After US occupation in 1945, Munich was completely rebuilt following a meticulous plan, which preserved its pre-war street grid, bar a few exceptions owing to then modern traffic concepts.
+In the aftermath of World War II, Germany and Japan were subject to US Military occupation.
+Due to Polish annexation of the Former eastern territories of Germany and expulsion of Germans from all over Eastern Europe, Munich operated over a thousand refugee camps for 151,113 people in October 1946.
+After US occupation Munich was completely rebuilt following a meticulous plan, which preserved its pre-war street grid, bar a few exceptions owing to then-modern traffic concepts.
 In 1957, Munich's population surpassed one million.
 The city continued to play a highly significant role in the German economy, politics and culture, giving rise to its nickname Heimliche Hauptstadt ("secret capital") in the decades after World War II.
 In Munich, the Bayerischer Rundfunk began its first television broadcast in 1954.

 The Free State of Bavaria used the arms industry as kernel for its high tech development policy.
 Since 1963, Munich has been hosting the Munich Security Conference, held annually in the Hotel Bayerischer Hof.
 Munich also became known on the political level due to the strong influence of Bavarian politician Franz Josef Strauss from the 1960s to the 1980s.
 The Munich Airport, which commenced operations in 1992, was named in his honor.

+In the early 1960s Dieter Kunzelmann was expelled from the Situationist International and founded an influential group called Subversive Aktion in Munich.
+Kunzelmann was also active in West Berlin, and became known for using situationist avant-garde as a cover for political violence.

 Munich hosted the 1972 Summer Olympics.
 After winning the bid in 1966 the Mayor of Munich Hans-Jochen Vogel accelerated the construction of the U-Bahn subway and the S-Bahn metropolitan commuter railway.
 In May 1967 the construction work began for a new U-Bahn line connecting the city with the Olympic Park.
-The Olympic Park subway station was built near the BMW Headquarters and the line was completed May 1972, three months before the opening of the 1972 Summer Olympics.
-Shortly before the opening ceremony, Munich also inaugurated a sizable pedestrian priority zone between Klarlsplatz and Marienplatz.
+The Olympic Park subway station was built near the BMW Headquarters and the line was completed in May 1972, three months before the opening of the 1972 Summer Olympics.
+Shortly before the opening ceremony, Munich also inaugurated a sizable pedestrian priority zone between Karlsplatz and Marienplatz.
 In 1970 the Munich city council released funds so that the iconic gothic facade and Glockenspiel of the New City Hall (Neues Rathaus) could be restored.